 There are a number of ways to help your agents to deliver a more personalized customer experience.

-Firstly, you should focus on developing customer profiles.
+1. You should focus on developing customer profiles.
 Your agents should be able to assist in providing detailed insights from their personal experiences in dealing with consumers.
 They can, for example, tell you how different clients respond to various questions or prompts.
 They can also describe some of the varied customer personalities they have had to deal with.
-Of course, your agents’ views are only one small part of the equation - you should be leveraging all the data at your disposal to build the most complete profile you can.
+Of course, your agents’ views are only one small part of the equation – you should be leveraging all the data at your disposal to build the most complete profile you can.

-Secondly, you should allow your agents a level of flexibility in dealing with individual clients.
+2. You should allow your agents a level of flexibility in dealing with individual clients.
 You don’t want customers to feel as if they are simply being processed like something on an assembly line.
 Therefore, agents should be trained how to listen, interpret and evaluate before responding.
 They should understand how to approach each customer in an empathetic and engaging manner.

-Thirdly, you should ensure that your customer also has choices.
+3. You should ensure that your customer also has choices.
 Technology can assist greatly here as, for example, you can offer a customer who is holding for an agent the option of requesting a call back when the agent is free.
 Then, if they decide to continue holding, they will not feel so disgruntled about it.